dclark202/auto-censoring/README.md

 ## Running the app
 - To start the web interface locally run `python app.py`.
 (On first execution `app.py` will convert the configuration files in `.\lora_config` to a full Whisper model stored at `.\whisper-medium-ft`)
-- Remote hosting via huggingface (coming soon!)
+- [Remote hosting](https://huggingface.co/spaces/dac202/fsp-finder) via Hugging Face Spaces

 **Note**: Running this app locally in any reasonable amount of time will require a CUDA enabled GPU with a minimum of 12GB of VRAM (recommended 16GB or more)